domRiddle/ASF/FAQ.md

 If nothing helped, you can always enable ```Debug``` mode and check yourself why requests are failing.
 Sometimes there is no reason or provided reason doesn't make any sense, it's quite common issue and the only suggested solution is to re-add account to ASF (and wait 7 days again).
 Sometimes it also fixes itself *magically*, the same way it breaks.

 In any case, ASF can only **try** to send a proper request to Steam in order to accept/send trade.
-Whether Steam accepts that request, or not, is out of the scope of ASF.
+Whether Steam accepts that request, or not, is out of the scope of ASF, and ASF will not magically make it work.

 ***